Hong Kong – The place where East meets West

-When it comes to vacation and tourist destinations, Hong Kong is a location that has a bit of everything for everyone, making it a truly versatile and special place.
+When it comes to vacation and tourist destinations, Hong Kong is a location that has a bit of everything for everyone, making it a truly special place.
 Filled with an astonishing number of tall skyscrapers and all sorts of places of interest, you will never run out of fun things to do.
-Here are a few of the must visit places in Hong Kong as per my own personal experience:
+Here are some of my own must visit places in Hong Kong.

 Hong Kong Disneyland

-Starting off with an obvious one, who hasn’t wanted to go to Disneyland at some point in their lives?
-Fulfil that childhood dream by giving this Disney themed park a visit and explore the seven different franchise and activity based lands only to end the night with a mesmerizing fireworks show at the castle.
+Starting with an obvious one, who hasn’t wanted to go to Disneyland at some point in their lives?
+Fulfil that childhood dream by giving this Disney themed park a visit and explore the seven different franchise and activity-based lands only to end the night with a mesmerizing fireworks show at the castle.

 Tip!
 Download the Hong Kong Disneyland mobile app.

 Ocean Park was arguably my favorite place to visit during my trip to Hong Kong.
 The theme park is quite vast and versatile, and I had an absolute blast of looking at the rare giant pandas, exploring the exotic ocean wildlife in the gigantic aquarium dome, and riding on multiple rollercoasters throughout the day.

 Tip!
 Buy your tickets before arriving and that can save you a lot of time.

 Jumbo Floating Restaurant

 Not only is the Jumbo Floating Restaurant a great place to enjoy authentic Hong Kong food, but it is also a unique experience on its own.
 I highly enjoyed the view atop the floating eatery and sitting surrounded by an intricate and gorgeous Chinese facade created an unreal ambience.
 I also greatly enjoyed the food that they served and munched out on their famed seafood – you can never go wrong with a bit of crab!